Powering the Future: What Every Business Needs to Know About the Energy Transition

 The energy transition is not just a challenge—it’s an opportunity for businesses to lead.
 By acting proactively, organisations can reduce risk, drive innovation, and position themselves as leaders in a more sustainable, competitive future.

 Michelle leads sustainability partnerships at Pinergy, working with businesses across Ireland to navigate the shift to cleaner, more affordable energy.
-Her work spans renewable energy strategy, energy auditing, and helping organisations make sense of ESG and sustainability obligations.
+Her work spans renewable energy strategy, energy consumption audit, and helping organisations make sense of ESG and sustainability obligations.

 Next